liijunwei/practice/ruby/working-with-unix-processes/19.spawning_terminal_processes/note01.md

 + You can use `fork(2)` to create a new process, then use `execve(2)` to transform that process into anything you like.
 Your current process is still running just as it was before and you were able to spawn any other process that you want to.

+你可以用`fork(2)`创建出新的进程, 然后用`execve(2)`把新建的进程转换为你想要的进程

 + If your program depends on the output from the `execve(2)` call you can use the tools you learned in previous chapters to handle that.
-    + `Process.wait` will ensure that your program waits for the child process to finish whatever it’s doing so you can get the result back.
+    + `Process.wait` will ensure that your program waits for the child process to finish whatever it's doing so you can get the result back.

+## File descriptors and exec

-+ At the OS level, a call to `execve(2)` doesn’t close any open file descriptors by default.
++ At the OS level, a call to `execve(2)` doesn't close any open file descriptors by default.

-    + However, a call to exec in Ruby will close all open file descriptors by default (excluding the standard streams).
++ However, a call to `exec` in Ruby will close all open file descriptors by default (excluding the standard streams).

-    + This default behaviour of closing file descriptors on exec prevents file descriptor ‘leaks’.
++ This default behaviour of closing file descriptors on exec prevents file descriptor 'leaks'.

 + In this example we start up a Ruby program and open the /etc/hosts file.
     + Then we exec a python process and tell it to open the file descriptor number that Ruby received for opening the /etc/hosts file.